Investigating a chaotic self-oscillating sunlight-driven polymer actuator using Linkam’s THMS600

 They further discovered that the key to magnetic sensitive field states is the presence of a heavy element within the transition metal oxide.
 These angular momentum states and the magnetic interactions can be tailored for novel optical applications.
 The magnetic degrees of freedom may potentially be tuned and optimised in rare earth perovskites for optical applications.

-The group’s findings pave the way for further experimentation and testing to better understand the complexities of transition metal oxides.
+The group’s research paves the way for further experimentation and testing to better understand the complexities of transition metal oxides.

 Visionary Technology